0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 * `Traps`
 * `Aborts`

 A `fault` is an exception reported before the execution of a "faulty" instruction (which can then be corrected).
-If corrected, it allows the interrupted program to be resume.
+If correct, it allows the interrupted program to be resume.

 Next a `trap` is an exception which is reported immediately following the execution of the `trap` instruction.
 Traps also allow the interrupted program to be continued just as a `fault` does.